interlay/interlay.github.io/docs/guides/governance.md

 <!-- tabs:end -->

-#### 1. Create an account
+#### 1. (Optional) Create an account

+Subsquare requires an account or use your polkadot.js wallet.

-Subsquare requires an account.
-Make sure to register or log-in:
+If you want to use an account instead of your wallet, make sure to register or log-in:

 ![Login](../_assets/img/guide/governance-referenda-login.png)

-#### 2. Connect Polkadot/Kusama/Substrate account
+#### 2. (Optional) Connect Polkadot/Kusama/Substrate account

+If you used a traditional account instead of your web3 wallet, you need to link the account to a polkadot.js wallet.

-Next, make sure you have a web3 address linked when you go to your in the topbar -> Settings.
+Next, make sure you have a polkadot.js address linked when you go to your in the topbar -> Settings.

 ![Link Address](../_assets/img/guide/governance-referenda-link-address.png)